 Sexing individuals is just as difficult.
 There’s no reliable way to distinguish them by eye, but some people suggest that females have a slightly larger body.

 Habitat and Tank Conditions

 All three species are naturally found in the Amazon River in South America.
 Even though they live in different regions, they are all used to similar conditions.

 The riverbed has a soft, sandy substrate.
 Planted areas are scattered around which acts as food and shelter; rocks and caves are common too.

 The true rummy nose tetra is found closer to the Atlantic coastline.
-The common rummy nose is found further inland and have a narrow range (the middle portion of Rio Negro in Brazil).
-Finally the false rummy nose tetra is also found further inland but has a broader range (living in Brazil and Peru).
+The common rummy nose is found further inland and has a narrow range (the middle portion of Rio Negro in Brazil).
+Finally, the false rummy nose tetra is also found further inland but has a broader range (living in Brazil and Peru).